Access control gives businesses better control than shared keys

-When an employee loses a traditional key, you face a choice: hope nobody finds it, or rekey the entire building.
-With access control, you simply deactivate that credential and issue a new one.
-Problem solved in seconds.
+When an employee loses a traditional key, you face a choice: hope nobody finds it, or rekey the affected doors.
+With access control, the lost credential can be deactivated and replaced.

-Access logs show exactly who entered which doors and when.
-This is invaluable for:
+Access logs show which credential used each door and when.
+This is valuable for:

 - Investigating incidents